Obsessed With Astrology Lately? TikTok — & COVID — May Be The Reason Why

 On an individual level, this means that someone can credit being an Aries as the reason they’re so impatient, and perhaps find it easier to acknowledge and address the issues they see in their personal lives.

-Learning about your birth chart fulfills something that psychologists call a “mirroring need.”
-“This refers to a desire to be reflected by something other than yourself,” Dr. Freed explains.
+Learning about your birth chart fulfils something that psychologists call a “mirroring need.”
+“This refers to a desire to be reflected by something other than yourself,” Dr Freed explains.
 The mirroring need is why we take personality quizzes online and have heated discussions with our friends on whether we’re a Carrie, a Samantha, a Miranda, or a Charlotte.
 It’s why we love the Myers-Briggs Test.
 And it’s why we love to pore over our birth charts, seeing the nuances of our personalities reflected in our planetary placements.
-We have an intrinsic desire to be recognized and understood.
+We have an intrinsic desire to be recognised and understood.

 Advertisement

 At times, our mirroring need gets more intense.
-“When we’re in chaos and stress, we’re more psychologically fragmented,” Dr. Freed says.
-“We don’t feel as centered and as calm, and when we’re feeling fragmented and more insecure, our mirroring needs are more hungry.
+“When we’re in chaos and stress, we’re more psychologically fragmented,” Dr Freed says.
+“We don’t feel as centred and as calm, and when we’re feeling fragmented and more insecure, our mirroring needs are more hungry.
 You want something to affirm and reassure you that you are whole and that you’re secure and that you’re seen.”

 Astrology can offer that reassurance, even among people who don’t really “believe” in it, but simply enjoy the practice and get a thrill out of the experience of self-identification.
 Astrology also gives people an easy way to connect with others.
 Kayla, a TikTok creator based in North Carolina, has her “big three” signs (sun, moon, and rising) on display in her Instagram bio — Aquarius, Leo, and Cancer, respectively.
 “I feel like it makes people understand why I do the things I do, or why I portray myself a certain way,” she explains.
 Kayla’s Aquarius sun signals that she’s creative and independent, while her Leo moon alerts others to her dramatic flair.
 “I love to see it when other people put their big three in their bio because it gives me an understanding of their characteristics,” she says.
 You may feel closer to an acquaintance if you know you have complementary signs, or you may use it as an excuse as to why you always butt heads with someone.